Is spray painting better than conventional painting?

 Choose spray painting for the best results

 Are you still wondering if conventional painting is good enough for your project?
 It might be but you need to think about a few things before you decide.
 The main benefits of spray painting are speed, quality of finish and versatility.
 If you only have a small area to cover and you don’t need a perfect finish, you might choose conventional painting.
-If you are wondering if a spray painting system will make a big difference to your project, please ask our LiveChat team for advice.
+You can check out our spray painting guides but if you need any help, you can ask our online chat team for advice.
 They’re here to answer your questions.

 - Ease of repairing “glitches” in the finish: